apache/unomi/README.md

 All nodes on the same network, sharing the same cluster name will be part of the same cluster.

-###Recommended configurations

-It is recommended to have one node dedicated to the context server, where the other nodes take care of the Elasticsearch persistence.
-The node dedicated to the context server will have node.data set to false.

 #### 2 nodes  configuration
 One node dedicated to context server, 1 node for elasticsearch storage.

 Node A :

-    node.data=true
     numberOfReplicas=0
     monthlyIndex.numberOfReplicas=0

 Node B :

-    node.data=false
     numberOfReplicas=0
     monthlyIndex.numberOfReplicas=0